Sigil (Dungeons & Dragons): In the game

 Sigil is located above the tall Spire at the center of the Outlands.
 It has the shape of a torus; the city itself is located on the inner surface of the ring.
 There is no sky, simply an all-pervasive light that waxes and wanes to create day and night.
 Sigil cannot be entered or exited save via portals; although this makes it quite safe from any would-be invader, it also makes it a prison of sorts for those not possessing a portal key.
 Thus, sometimes Sigil is called "The Cage".
 Though Sigil is pseudo-geographically located "at the center of the planes" (where it is positioned atop the infinitely tall Spire), scholars argue that this is impossible since the planes are infinite in all dimensions, and therefore there can never truly be a center to any or all of them; thus, Sigil is of no special importance.
 Curiously, from the Outlands one can see Sigil atop the supposedly infinite Spire.

 Sigil contains innumerable portals that can lead to anywhere in the Dungeons & Dragons cosmology: any bounded opening (a doorway, an arch, a barrel hoop, a picture frame) could possibly be a portal to another plane, or to another point in Sigil itself.
 Thus, the city is a paradox: it touches all planes at once, yet ultimately belongs to none; from these characteristics it draws its other name: "The City of Doors".

 Sigil is ruled by the Lady of Pain.
 Sigil is also highly morphic, allowing its leader to alter the city at her whim.

 Theoretically, Sigil is a completely neutral ground: no wars are waged there and no armies pass through.
 Furthermore, no powers (such as deities) are allowed to enter the city (though some have broken this rule).

 In other media

-Sigil is also the setting for the 1999 video game Planescape: Torment, in which the player is the immortal "Nameless One."
+Sigil is also the setting for the 1999 video game Planescape: Torment, in which the player is the immortal "Nameless One".
 The team chose to place the game around a central fixture of Planescape, the city of Sigil, and the game begins with the character waking up on a cold stone slab in the Mortuary of Sigil, with no idea of who he is, what he is doing there or how he died.
-In an interview with RPGWatch, Chris Avellone commented on the use of Sigil as the game's main setting, saying "We felt Sigil was the part of Planescape we really had to get right from the outset in case we made more games.
-It's the signature city, but... we did sacrifice other planar locations so that we could do it."
+In an interview with RPGWatch, Chris Avellone commented on the use of Sigil as the game's main setting: "We felt Sigil was the part of Planescape we really had to get right from the outset in case we made more games.
+It's the signature city, but... we did sacrifice other planar locations so that we could do it".